Sonnet 33

 This was our time, when youth and dreams were one

-And hands of hope fair cradled every star.
+And hopeful hands fair cradled every star.

 Though memories be but rifts in sands of time,